Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint5 Login and Account Creation.md

 * **Acceptance Criteria:**
 * The system must add a new user record to the database when a new account is successfully created.
 * All unsubmitted data is discarded when a user exits the AC process.
+* The system allows users to set a display name different from the name associated with their Google account.

 #### AC.3: All users in the system should have a unique email address.
 * **Acceptance Criteria:**